nievaignacio/set-resizable/README.md

 # Resizable

-Make any HTML elements resizable.
+Make any HTML element resizable.

 * Supports Images.
 * Supports any display property value that accepts width and height.